Framework-Security/minerva-community/README.md

 ---

 <p style="font-family:Lato;">
-Minerva Insights is a web-based, open-source reporting platform designed for security professionals.
+Minerva Insights is an open-source reporting platform designed for security professionals.
 Instead of starting from scratch for every engagement, pentesters can build and maintain a finding database specific to each client.

 Every finding includes:
 </p>